JW999/Space-Invaders/README.md

 TO DO list:

   1. Add a scoring system.
-CURRENTLY UNDER DEVELOPMENT

-  2. Add a "play again" button.
+  2. Add a "play again" button. **CURRENTLY UNDER DEVELOPMENT**

-  3. Add a starting screen(some sort of intro and a splash screen).
+  3. Add a starting screen(some sort of intro and a splash screen). **CURRENTLY UNDER DEVELOPMENT**

   4. Add new aliens.